Updated: Mar 22

-Open ended play is a type of play that has no road map.
+Open-ended play is a type of play that has no road map.
 Children direct their play in an infinite number of ways.
 It can morph and change from day to day or from minute to minute.
 With the same toy, friend, or cardboard box, kiddos can fly to the moon in one moment and arrest a pirate on the open seas in the next.

-We talk about open ended play in terms of toys a lot.
+We talk about open-ended play in terms of toys a lot.
 Here’s why:

-While kiddos do not need toys to make open ended play possible, open ended toys inspire children to create adventurous play stories.
+While kiddos do not need toys to make open-ended play possible, open-ended toys inspire children to create adventurous play stories.
 On the other hand, one-and-done toys outright "tell" children how to play.
 The toy directs how the play starts and finishes; there are limited and prescribed ways to play with them and then play is over.

-What's so special about Open Ended Toys?
+What's so special about open-ended toys?

-We love it and here is why:
+We love them and here is why:

 So, get down on the floor and show your kiddos how to create an awesome play story with toys!
 Include them in your play.
 Do this over and over until they start to direct the play themselves.
 Then, you can slowly start to remove yourself... when you want to!